PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

     -o Global.device=gpu
 ```

-There is no need to modify the configuration file, just set the `Global.checkpoints` parameter when continuing training, indicating the path to the loaded breakpoint weights file, using this parameter will load both the saved breakpoint weights and information about the learning rate, optimizer, etc.
+There is no need to modify the configuration file, just set the `Global.checkpoints` parameter when continuing training, indicating the path to the loaded breakpoint weights file, using this parameter will load both the saved checkpoints weights and information about the learning rate, optimizer, etc.

 **Note**：

-* The `-o Global.checkpoints` parameter need not contain the suffix name of the breakpoint weights file, the above training command will generate the breakpoint weights file as shown below during training, if you want to continue training from breakpoint `5` then the `Global.checkpoints` parameter just needs to be set to `". /output/RecModel/epoch_5"` and PaddleClas will automatically supplement the suffix name.
+* The `-o Global.checkpoints` parameter need not contain the suffix name of the checkpoint weights file, the above training command will generate the breakpoint weights file as shown below during training, if you want to continue training from breakpoint `5` then the `Global.checkpoints` parameter just needs to be set to `". /output/RecModel/epoch_5"` and PaddleClas will automatically supplement the suffix name.

     ```shell
     output/